How Can You Separate Sand From Salt

 Evaporation Techniques for Best Results

 Using a wide, shallow container for evaporation can also speed up the process by increasing the surface area exposed to the air.
-Consider using a hot plate with a temperature control to maintain a constant, low temperature.
+So consider using a hot plate with a temperature control to maintain a constant, low temperature.
 As the water evaporates, salt crystals will begin to form.
 Scrape the crystals periodically to prevent them from clumping together and to ensure even drying.

 Drying the Sand Thoroughly